 The manager

-Luis Enrique is now in his second season in charge of PSG, and is approaching his 500th game in management.
+Luis Enrique is now in his second season in charge of PSG, and he passed his 500th game in management this term.
 A highly decorated midfielder during his playing days, he represented both Real Madrid and Barcelona and won three La Liga titles and a Cup Winners’ Cup, plus an Olympic gold medal with Spain whom he represented at three World Cups.

 After hanging up his boots in 2004, he succeeded Pep Guardiola as Barcelona B manager, and after stints at Roma and Celta Vigo he returned to the Nou Camp in 2014.
 In his three seasons in charge he won the 2015 Champions League, the Club World Cup and completed two league and cup doubles, and after four years as Spain manager, he headed to Paris.